bigchaindb/kyber/README.md

 Now that we are in the `examples/client` directory, we can build the JavaScript tutorials.

-The examples require a `BDB_SERVER_URL`.
+The tutorials require a `BDB_SERVER_URL`.
 If you are running the server locally with docker we needed to remember the external port `<external-docker-port>` of the API in docker (run `docker-compose ps` in the repo root).
 In our case the `BDB_SERVER_URL` was `http://localhost:32773`.

 We can now build the JavaScript bundles using `npm`.